ian-hoyle/json-schema-validated/README.md

 ## User-Friendly Error Messages

 For each JSON schema file, there is a corresponding `.properties` file with the same base name that contains user-friendly error messages.
 The key in the properties file is formatted as `{property}.{errorKey}`, matching the property and errorKey from validation errors.

+During validation, `ValidatedSchema.schemaValidated` converts raw validator messages (`ValidationMessage`) into `JsonSchemaValidationError` by looking up the user-friendly text in the schema’s `.properties`.
+This happens inside each schema validation step, so when results are combined, the errors are already mapped to friendly messages.

 For example, with `closedRecord.json` schema: